ZaytsevNS/python_practice/Burritos/README.md

 Read more on [kaggle](https://www.kaggle.com/srcole/burritos-in-san-diego)

 For practice I did:
-- replace NaN in same places;
+- replace NaN in some places;
 - found the average, max and min costs of a burrito;
 - found the number of restaurants with a temperature above 4;
 - found number of restaurants by location (top-10);